 - Parodied in the "Colorama" segment of the Futurama Three Shorts episode "Reincarnation".
 As the segment in question is based on the works of Max and Dave Fleischer, everyone and everything dances except for Farnsworth and a telescope he is looking through.
 When Leela looks through the telescope, he adjusts it "to [her] eye level" so it dances as well.

-- This closing credits sequence from Sesame Street.
+- The 1992 closing credits sequence from Sesame Street.